resbaz/MATLAB-StatisticsToolbox-Notes/fitting_the_data.md

      1     1     1     1
 ```

-We can also get the p-values to see if the columns of X are significantly correlated (p < 0.05 would mean yes - maybe).
+We can also get the p-values to see if the columns of X are significantly correlated (p < 0.05 for yes - maybe).
 DISCLAIMER this sort of test isn't suitable for all data.
 Consult your friendly neighbourhood statistician if you're not sure.

 ``` Matlab
 >> [Corr,P] = corr(X)